Myth: Therapy dogs do not help reduce stress for university students.

 Truth: This is false.

-A therapy dog is trained to provide love, comfort, and guidance to individuals.
-Therapy dogs are known to help individuals reduce stress and relieve anxiety.
+Therapy dogs are trained to provide love, comfort, and guidance to individuals.
+Therapy dogs are known to help mental health by reducing stress and relieving anxiety.
 Many university students struggle with maintaining good mental health.
 University students have strict deadlines, a heavy workload, and increased responsibilities if they are living away from home.